kayzenline/Project-Bounty/README.md

 * Create a merge request for this branch, and take note of merge request ID in the URL
   * It is the number at the end of the URL
   * "https://nw-syd-gitlab.cseunsw.tech/DPST1093/25T3/groups/T15A_DESSERT/project-backend/-/merge_requests/**67**"
-* Request a re-run on the 're-run request' channel of MS-TEAMS for this course
+* Request a re-run in your MS Teams channel with an `@courseadmin` tag.
 * Once you request it, it may take up to 72 hours for you to receive the results of the rerun.